prashanthrebala/live-chat-sentiment/README.md

+Running the Web client:
+Inside the `client/` folder, run:

+`npm install` <br />
+`npm run dev`

+This should start a web client on port 5173

 Requires the following python3 packages:
   - NOTE: These packages will be installed via pip when installing the scraper.
   - BeautifulSoup